Focus on the joy

 2. Enables us to become more mindful

 Taking a moment to consider the things we’re grateful for can stop us moving through life in autopilot.
 This can help us to become more aware of our lives as we’re in them.
 This may sound like a simple concept but when we stop dwelling on the past or thinking about the future, we’ll undoubtedly take more enjoyment from the small everyday moments.
 Instead of rushing to get to the next thing in life.
-Further reading: how to be mindful in everyday life.

 3. Encourages us to see the glass half full

 Life will always be filled with challenges, but by taking the time to actively seek joy we can approach the difficult times more positively.
 Even on the harder days, there will always be a glimmer of joy – noticing the beauty of nature, a message from a friend and so on.
 So, by taking the time to actively celebrate these moments we’re less likely to be consumed by our troubles.
-Further reading: six mantras bringing positivity to my life.

 4. Helps to identify what makes us happy

 Keeping a gratitude journal enables us to establish what makes us happy and with this, we can identify if any themes are emerging.
 Happiness triggers may be as simple as going for a walk or relaxing with a book, once you’re aware you can make space for them and ensure they’re always present in your life.
-Further reading: five everyday rituals for a calm and mindful day.

 5. Provides a daily moment of calm